rodmcnew/tabular-sarsa-js/README.md

 # Tabular SARSA
 A tabular implementation of the SARSA reinforcement learning algorithm.
-Q values are stored in a table and updated every time the agent acts.
+This agent works by learning how to predict the expected value of each possible action for every possible state.

 More info about SARSA: https://en.wikipedia.org/wiki/State-Action-Reward-State-Action